 A Power Nap is Only a Temporary Measure

-A power nap are only a temporary coping solution to the drowsiness we feel.
-It’s not an effective substitute for sleep because it’s too short.
+A power nap, no matter how effective, is only a temporary coping solution to the drowsiness we feel.
+It’s not a suitable substitute for proper sleep because it’s too short.
 If we want to eliminate the fundamental cause of drowsiness, and avoid regular sleep inertia, good quality sleep at night is essential.
-Once a power nap helps you get through the day, don’t forget to return home early to catch up on sleep.
+Once an effective power nap helps you get through the day, don’t forget to return home early to catch up on sleep.

 Kaida, K., Nittono, H., Hayashi, M., Hori, T. (2001)Preventive effects of self-awakening on sleep inertia a short nap.
 Japanese Journal of Physiological Psychology and Psychophysiology.
 19(1), 7-14, https://doi.org/10.5674/jjppp1983.19.7